learningmatter-mit/Atomistic-Adversarial-Attacks/README.md

 The folder [`data`](data/) contains two datasets used in the paper: the DFT energies/forces of [ammonia](data/ammonia.pth.tar) and [zeolites occluded with neutral molecules](data/zeolite.pth.tar), in the format readable by the [Neural Force Field repo](https://github.com/learningmatter-mit/NeuralForceField).

+The full atomistic data is available at the Materials Cloud Archive on the link <https://doi.org/10.24435/materialscloud:2w-6h>.

 ## Installation from source

 This software was tested with [PyTorch 1.4](http://pytorch.org).
 The installation time highly depends on your internet connection and availability of a `conda` installation, but should not take more than an hour.